Kofu Castle

 How do I get to Kofu Castle?

 The nearest station is Kofu Station (JR Chuo Main Line).
-It is approximately a 5-minute walk from the station.
-Accessible with a JR Pass.
+From there it is about 5 minutes on foot.

 How much does Kofu Castle cost to enter?